 - If the LED indicator lights are not lit after installing a new Ethernet cable, contact technical support.
 Have your model number ready.

 If checking your physical connections does not resolve your issue, try Solution 3.

 The proper network settings for your network must be provided by your local IT department or service provider.

 Check with your IT department or service provider for the requirements and to find out if any network settings have changed.
 Update any changed settings on the meter accordingly.

 If checking your network settings does not resolve your issue, try Solution 4.

-Certain file extensions, URLs, ports, and protocols must be allowed through your network firewall for the meter to connect.
-Verify with your IT department or service provider that your firewall is configured to meet all of the requirements.
+Certain file extensions, URLs, ports, and protocols must be allowed through your network firewall in order for the meter to connect.
+Verify with your local IT department or service provider that your firewall is configured to meet all of the requirements.